Malware vs. Viruses: Understanding the Threat Landscape

 According to our Ransomware attacks survey, major data breaches in 2022 cost their victims an average of $4.35 million, a 2.6% rise from the 2021 average of $4.24 million.
 Additionally, 14.1% of ransomware victims lost data, and 6.6% had to pay the ransom.

-Damage Caused by Ransomware Attacks
+Damage caused by Ransomware Attack

 Spyware